 Platelet Rich Plasma (PRP)

-Platelet-rich plasma (PRP) containing growth factors and sometimes added stem cells is being used more frequently in our practice for tendon irritations, tendinitis, and bursitis around the shoulder, knee, elbow, and ankle joints.
+Platelet-rich plasma (PRP) containing growth factors is being used more frequently in our practice for tendon irritations, tendinitis, and bursitis around the shoulder, knee, elbow, and ankle joints.

-The procedure takes a small amount of a patient's blood, isolates the platelets and injects the growth factors they release directly into the injured area, where they promote the body's natural healing response.
-A series of three injections combined with physical therapy focusing on soft tissue mobilization has been effective in our hands.
+The procedure takes a small amount of a patient's blood, isolates the platelets, and injects them directly into the injured area, where they release growth factors and promote the body's natural healing response.
+Combined with physical therapy focusing on soft tissue mobilization and strengthening exercises has led to rapid healing in our hands.

-The PRP has the benefit of stimulating the release of stem cells from vessel walls further augmenting repair.
-Stem cells are also being directly added to our cartilage regeneration efforts.
+The PRP has the benefit of stimulating the release of stem cells from vessel walls and activating them to form self-repair cells (progenitor) further augmenting repair.

 - Careful diagnosis to define the specific injury.
 If it does not require surgical repair such as a torn meniscus or ACL or rotator cuff then: